Grouse Mountain Trail

 What To Expect

 The Grouse Mountain Trail is a family-friendly hike.
 The views are big the entire trail, and there is little net elevation gain.
-There are a few abrupt ascents/ descents that require some effort, but for perspective our five-year-old was able to complete the entire trail.
+There are a few abrupt ascents/ descents that will require effort and shoes with good traction, but for perspective our five-year-old was able to complete the entire trail.
 Typically, trails in this area start diving down the mountain to their lower trailheads near the Umatilla Forks Campground area.
 Traversing up and down a mountain with little ones is often challenging.
 In contrast, this trail stays on the ridge and overlooks the North Fork Umatilla Wilderness.
+The trail fades away into the landscape at its end, but if you follow the ridge to its point you get a view of the Umatilla River down below.
 Clocking in at under an hour from town and only three miles of gravel road, it really is a spectacular area to enjoy the Blue Mountains.

 Because there is ample room at the trailhead, it is also a great place to bring family who might not be as mobile or trail ready.
 The views are fantastic without even stepping foot on the trail.
 Those wanting to stretch their legs for a few miles could enjoy the Grouse Mountain Trail, and other folks could bring a set of binoculars and be equally as entertained.
 There is a viewpoint less than 100 yards from the trailhead as well.
 Meet up for a picnic back at the trailhead, and everyone in the family can enjoy a day in the wilderness.